20 Results

 In the too-brief life and art of Max Ophuls (1902–57), La ronde was a momentous film, a turning point.
 It represented a homecoming of sorts, though “home” was a rather fluid concept for Ophuls, who was born in Germany, worked in the theater the

-Allen Baron’s stark, moody Blast of Silence (1961) is a movie of many strange distinctions.
-It’s among the last of the true film noirs, those fatalistic black-and-white urban crime dramas that darkened the American screen so gloriously in the yea
+Allen Baron’s stark, moody masterpiece is among the last of the true film noirs, those fatalistic black-and-white urban crime dramas that darkened the American screen so gloriously in the years after World War II.

 François Truffaut once wrote, “All of Louis Malle, all his good qualities and faults, was in Elevator to the Gallows”—a statement that, even given French film criticism’s traditionally high tolerance for the counterintuitive, pretty unambigu